ToposInstitute/RelationalThinking-Book/_sources/chp4-graph-relationships.md

 Promise.
 :::

 When we see an arrow like this between two graph instances, we understand that it represents some _specific_ morphism taking the first into the second.
 But notice that we now have two different ways of interpreting that idea.

-For us, graph morphisms are about the geometric process of bundling one graph up inside of another.
-For AlgebraicJulia, graph morphisms are about certain patterns of maps and closed loops.
+For us humans, graph morphisms are about the geometric process of bundling one graph up inside of another.
+But our geometric understanding is strictly correlated with AlgebraicJulia's more formal representation, where graph morphisms are about certain patterns of maps and closed loops.
+Thus, we each have our own "language" for describing graph morphisms.